Morecambe gas fields: Development

 The Morecambe gas fields development was to provide peak UK demand for gas in the winter.
 Morecambe South was developed around a central drilling, production and accommodation complex.
 This comprised three bridge linked platforms plus a bridge-linked flare tower.
 Details of the platforms are as shown.

 The central complex Flare tower (53.846667N 3.580556W) is linked by a bridge to the CPP1 platform.
 It is supported by a 3-leg jacket.

 In addition to the central DP1 drilling and wellhead platform, four other wellhead platforms were installed in the field, each producing well fluids to the CPP1 platform.

 Because the gas reservoir is shallow, and to avoid a large deviation of the wells, slant drilling is used.
 Two jack up drilling rigs were built to undertake 30 degree slant drilling.
 The rigs were Morecambe Flame and Bay Driller.

 In 1984 a single drilling and production platform was installed in the Morecambe North field.

 The Bains field was developed in 2002 by a single subsea wellhead producing well fluids to DP1 via a 8.3 km 8-inch pipeline.

+The Bains field was developed in 2002 by a single subsea wellhead producing well fluids to DP1 via a 8.3 km 8-inch pipeline.

 The North Morecambe platform was modified to tie in the Millom East / West and Dalton fields, and in 2013 the addition of the Rhyl field.